OpenCTI-Platform/opencti/docs/docs/administration/users.md

 ## Roles

-Roles are used in the platform to grant the given groups with some **capabilities** to define what users in those groupes can do or cannot do.
+Roles are used in the platform to grant the given groups with some **capabilities** to define what users in those groups can do or cannot do.

 ### List of capabilities